mottosso/cl/building_a_library.md

 ### Building a library

-Starting from the bottom up, we'll build a library and then use that library in the following examples.
+Starting from the bottom up, we'll build a library and then use that library in the next example.

 We will have 3 files in this layout.